 Apache is a web server that is very popular in Linux systems and over the Internet.
 It is used by many Web Hosting companies worldwide because of its popularity and efficiency in hosting sites over the World Wide Web.

 To get started, log in to your FreeBSD via SSH or the VNC Console in cloud.atlantic.net.
-Atlantic.Net Cloud servers are setup as minimal installations in order to avoid having unnecessary packages from being installed and never used.
+Atlantic.Net Cloud servers are set up as minimal installations to avoid having unnecessary packages from being installed and never used.
 Because of this, let’s make sure that your server is fully up-to-date.

 Installing Apache on FreeBSD

 Install Apache with the following command:

 pkg install apache24

 To ensure that Apache will start automatically upon reboot, type the following command:

 service apache24 start

 Verify if all is working by typing HTTP: //YOUR.IP.ADD.RESS

 Your IP could be retrieved from the server with the following command: